aiven/aiven-docs/docs/platform/howto/byoc/enable-byoc.md

     The scheduling assistant shows up so that you can schedule a short call with the Aiven sales team to proceed on your BYOC enablement request.

-1. Using the scheduling assistant, select a date and time when you want to talk to our sales team to share your requirements and make sure BYOC suits your needs.
+1. Using the scheduling assistant, select a date and time when to talk to our sales team to share your requirements and make sure BYOC suits your needs.
 Confirm the selected time, make sure you add the call to your calendar, and close the the scheduling assistant.

-1. Join the scheduled call with our sales team to follow up with them on enabling BYOC in your environment.
+1. Join the scheduled call with our sales team to follow up with us on enabling BYOC in your environment.

     If the call reveals BYOC addresses your needs and your environment